dots-platform/skrecovery-app/tutorial.md

     socks[1].read(&mut buffer)?;
 }
 ```
-With network connections all setup, you can now develop your own applications!
+With pairwise network connections all setup, you can now develop your own applications!
+You can use `core-apps/template` as the starter code for your application.